 In January 2024, the Company announced changes to its postretirement medical benefits plan.
-Beginning on January 1, 2025, the Company will replace the existing retiree medical coverage for certain eligible employees age 65 and older and their Medicare-eligible dependents with an employer funded Health Reimbursement Arrangement.
+Beginning on January 1, 2025, the Company will replace plan that replaces the existing retiree medical coverage for certain eligible employees age 65 and older and their Medicare-eligible dependents with an employer funded Health Reimbursement Arrangement.
 Medicare-eligible participants may use the Health Reimbursement Arrangement towards the purchase of supplemental insurance coverage and for other qualified medical expenses.
 The liability associated with postretirement medical benefits was remeasured as of January 1, 2024, and the expense for the remainder of fiscal 2024 will be recorded using updated assumptions and actuarial calculations.
-The plan amendment will be amortized over approximately 8 years, which is the average remaining service to retirement for all plan participants.
+The plan amendment will be change in post-retirement medical benefits is being amortized into earnings over approximately 8 years, which is the average remaining service to retirement for all plan participants.